VO2 max: Rockport fitness walking test

+Correlation coefficient r for the generalized formula is 0.88.

+Reference values

+Men have a V̇O2 max that is 26% higher (6.6 mL/(kg·min)) than women for treadmill and 37.9% higher (7.6 mL/(kg·min)) than women for cycle ergometer on average.
+V̇O2 max is on average 22% higher (4.5 mL/(kg·min)) when measured using a treadmill compared with a cycle ergometer.

 Effect of training

 Non-athletes

 The average untrained healthy male has a V̇O2 max of approximately 35–40 mL/(kg·min).
 The average untrained healthy female has a V̇O2 max of approximately 27–31 mL/(kg·min).
 These scores can improve with training and decrease with age, though the degree of trainability also varies widely.

 Athletes

 In sports where endurance is an important component in performance, such as road cycling, rowing, cross-country skiing, swimming, and long-distance running, world-class athletes typically have high V̇O2 max values.
 Elite male runners can consume up to 85 mL/(kg·min), and female elite runners can consume about 77 mL/(kg·min).

-High values in absolute terms for humans may be found in rowers, as their greater bulk makes up for a slightly lower V̇O2 max per body weight.
-Elite oarsmen measured in 1984 had V̇O2 max values of 6.1±0.6 L/min and oarswomen 4.1±0.4 L/min.
-New Zealand sculler Rob Waddell has one of the highest absolute V̇O2 max levels ever tested.
+Norwegian cyclist Oskar Svendsen holds the record for the highest V̇O2 ever tested with 97.5 mL/(kg·min).